 This document focuses on the Belgium Distribution Act and how it affects both parties involved in transactions.
 It specifies the terms of ending an agreement and the proper procedures for doing so.
 In addition, the Belgium Agency Act is discussed as well as how it applies to ending an agency agreement.
-The recent Belgian Precontractual Information Act is also described in length.
+The Belgian Precontractual Information Act is also described in length.
 Prepared by: Marx Van Ranst Vermeersh & Partners.

 |Main Government Page||

 The Belgian Institute for Postal Services and Telecommunications (BIPT) supervises both the postal and telecommunications sectors.
 BIPT sets standards for producers such as prices, tariffs, and equipment standards.
 BIPT strives to protect consumers from unfair prices and inefficient services, and the institute solves consumer complaints and disputes.

 The Federal Public Service (FPS) Health, Food Chain Safety and Environment is responsible for the oversight and regulation of the healthcare, food and beverage industries within Belgium.
 The site contains information about personal health, food safety, health care, animals and plants, and the environment.
 Food regulations are addressed for specific aspects of food production, and are downloadable in PDF.
 Some portions of the site are not available in English.

 The Financial Services Market Authority (FSMA) is responsible for the regulation and oversight of the Belgian financial services industry.
 This site contains a list of news and relevant links sorted by financial product.

 The Flemish Regulator for the Media (VRM) consists of a chamber that regulates telecommunications in Belgium.
 The VRM can issue or suspend licenses to radio broadcasting networks, determine relevant markets for the broadcasts, supervise legislation compliance, and protect consumers by solving disputes.